 \subsection{Photon amplitude visualization}

 We represent a photon as a wavepacket -- oscillations within a Gaussian envelope, see Fig.~\ref{fig:amp_viz}.
-We draw an electric field, according to its polarization in a pseudo-3D way.
+We draw an electric field, according to its polarization, in a pseudo-3D way.
 We show the phase by shifting the oscillation.
 The amplitude is shown as opacity, rather than more traditionally as the height of the electric field amplitude.
 We wanted to ensure that small amplitudes are visible and use an intuitive, visual language, which is suitable for a general audience.
 In our visualizations of vectors and matrices, we use hue to indicate phase.
-For photons, we refrained from this approach, as it would be confusing to use color where it could be confused with the wavelength.
+We refrained from the same approach for photons approach, as it would be confusing to use color where it could be confused with the wavelength.